QuantEcon/lecture-python.myst/lectures/RCE_tom_v13.md

 ## Bellmanizing and Computing

-This notebook implements a Python version of  the model presented in section 9.3.3 of RMT5 chapter 9.
+This lecture implements a Python version of  the model presented in section 9.3.3 of RMT5 chapter 9.

-This notebook is a laboratory for experimenting with instances of a competitive equilibrium of  a pure exchange economy with
+This lecture is a laboratory for experimenting with instances of a competitive equilibrium of  a pure exchange economy with

 * Markov endowments